 Humanity in Cyberspace

-A London-based IRL seminar series that brings together policy-makers, thinkers, investors and doers who want to make cyberspace fit for humanity.
+A London-based seminar series that brings together policy-makers, thinkers, investors and doers who want to make cyberspace fit for humanity.

 WHY?